openmc-dev/openmc/docs/source/devguide/tests.rst

     pip install -e .[test]

-It is also assumed that you have cross section data available that is pointed to by the :envvar:`OPENMC_CROSS_SECTIONS` and :envvar:`OPENMC_MULTIPOLE_LIBRARY` environment variables.
+It is also assumed that you have cross section data available that is pointed to by the :envvar:`OPENMC_CROSS_SECTIONS` environment variables.
 Furthermore, to run unit tests for the :mod:`openmc.data` module, it is necessary to have ENDF/B-VII.1 data available and pointed to by the :envvar:`OPENMC_ENDF_DATA` environment variable.
 All data sources can be obtained using the ``tools/ci/travis-before-script.sh`` script.

 To execute the test suite, go to the ``tests/`` directory and run::